Clive Rees

-Clive Frederick William Rees (born 6 October 1951 in Singapore) is a former Welsh rugby union player.
+Clive Frederick William Rees (born 6 October 1951 in Singapore) is a Welsh former rugby union player.
 He won thirteen caps as left wing for Wales between 1973 and 1983.

 Clive Rees's rugby career started at Llanelli Grammar School in the late 1960s where he instantly became known as 'Fred' and played on the wing at all levels.
 In the same Llanelli & District Schoolboys team were future internationals Gareth Jenkins and Stephen Warlow, and Scarlets Bernard Thomas and Roy Mathias.

 He displayed his natural speed by winning both the 100 and 200 meters at the Colwyn Bay Secondary Schools Athletic Championship.

 Rees went on to study at Loughborough College, where he played in the rugby team for three seasons alongside future stars Fran Cotton and Steve Smith.
 During a freshers trial Rees came off the wing to score under the post which prompted coach Jim Greenwood to invite him to join the senior squad.
 Rees played opposite Lewis Dick (who went on to play for Scotland).
 At only eighteen he found himself in the College Sevens team, beating Cardiff in the final of the Glengarth Sevens.
 It was here that a boy said to Steve Smith that Clive Rees was running so fast his legs were a blur, just like Billy Whizz from The Beano - a nickname by which Rees is still fondly referred to.

 During a holiday from Loughborough, Rees returned home to play for Llanelli RFC.
-“He was selected for a ‘Welsh Trial’ in which he overtook J.J.
-Williams to make a try saving tackle, which made the selectors sit up and take note”.
 He won his first cap for Wales in 1973, the year he started playing for Llanelli Wanderers prior to moving to London Welsh, and played in the Welsh side that beat Australia in 1975.